The New England Journal of Medicine June 11, 2015

 Multicenter, Spain

-Population Adult patients with acute ischemic stroke caused by confirmed proximal anterior circulation (internal carotid or M1 segment of the middle cerebral artery) large vessel occlusion, eligible for treatment within 8 hours of symptom onset, with a baseline mRS score of 0-1 and no large infarct on neuroimaging.
+Population Adults aged 18 to 85 with acute ischemic stroke due to proximal anterior circulation occlusion (carotid T or M1 segment), treated within 8 hours of symptom onset, with absence of a large infarct core on neuroimaging.

-Comparator Best medical therapy alone (including IV alteplase if eligible).
+Comparator Standard medical therapy alone (including IV alteplase if eligible).

-Outcome Distribution of global disability at 90 days as measured by the modified Rankin Scale (mRS).
+Outcome Severity of global disability at 90 days, assessed by the distribution of modified Rankin scale (mRS) scores.

 Study Limitations

-The trial was terminated early due to loss of equipoise after positive results from other similar thrombectomy trials, which may have reduced the statistical power.
+The trial was halted early due to loss of equipoise following the positive results of other contemporary thrombectomy trials, resulting in a much smaller sample size (206) than the planned 690, reducing statistical power for subgroup analyses [1.1.1].

 Clinical Significance